 - MSC: JMU Dining has maintained the Chain of Custody certification under the Marine Stewardship Council (MSC) since 2014.
 This indicates that traceable are identified and recorded and certified products are segregated.
 This standard is upheld throughout the supply chain from fishery to final sale.
 JMU serves sustainably-sourced cod and pollock in its dining locations.

-- Green Restaurant: East Campus Dining Hall exceeds environmental sustainability criteria in six categories and implements 58 specified steps to achieve this - successfully accomplishing waste minimization, responsible sourcing, and efficient operations in order to gain this recognition
+- Green Restaurant: East Campus Dining Hall exceeds environmental sustainability criteria in six categories - successfully accomplishing waste minimization, responsible sourcing, and efficient operations in order to gain this recognition

 Virginia Sustainable Food Coalition

 JMU Dining Services Sustainability Manager is a member of the Virginia Sustainable Food Coalition.

 The mission of the Virginia Sustainable Food Coalition is to harness the intellectual, human and economic capital of colleges and universities to foster the emerging local food economy in Virginia.
 JMU is joined by 4-VA partner universities George Mason University, University of Virginia, and Virginia Tech

 JMU Dining Services